 We’re fostering health literacy and health equity

-March of Dimes created the program to increase access to group prenatal care and achieve equity in birth outcomes.
-It couples the clinical care received in traditional prenatal care with a significant amount of prenatal education, all in a group setting where participants and their health care providers form a network of mutual support.
+Supportive Pregnancy Care (SPC) increases access to group prenatal care and helps achieve equity in birth outcomes.
+It couples the clinical care received in traditional prenatal care with a significant amount of prenatal education, all in a group setting where participants and their healthcare providers form a network of mutual support.

 The program offers: